MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/snapshot-debugger-troubleshoot.md

 > Codeless installation of Application Insights Snapshot Debugger follows the .NET Core support policy.
 > For more information about supported runtimes, see [.NET Core Support Policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).

-You can check the Status Page of this extension by going to the following url:
+You can check the Status Page of this extension by going to the following URL:
 `https://{site-name}.scm.azurewebsites.net/DiagnosticServices`

 > [!NOTE]